-Are you searching for a unique holiday activity?
+Are you yearning to get out and about again and connect with nature?
 Wanting to experience the Peel region’s natural areas but don’t know where to start?

 Come and explore Peel-Harvey Estuary’s extraordinary wetlands and waterbirds with Ways To Nature.
 A guided nature walk with local zoologist Sarah Way provides the perfect opportunity to experience Mandurah’s beautiful wetland reserves and discover the wildlife that calls them home.

 Join Sarah as she guides you to observe local wildlife and learn about the ecology of the amazing wetlands of the Bindjareb (Peel) region.
 No large groups or rushed itineraries here; just time to connect with nature and create wonderful holiday memories.

 All trails are accessible and easy-grade; maximum distance 3km.
 With small group numbers (max.
 10) along bush trails, physical distancing restrictions are easy to adhere to while we enjoy a wonderful walk in nature!
 Three unique walking tours are available: